MailTape/MailTape-v1/_posts/2016-12-18-The-Holydrug-Couple.md

   Perfect destination for a sunday morning, isn’t it ?
 writer: Dimitri
 ---
 <p id="introduction">This morning, we will explore a variety of psychedelic territories with our guests [The Holydrug Couple](https://www.facebook.com/Holydrugcouple/).
-Comsic, oneiric and tastily psychedelic their music bring us in an parallel dimension where dreams and reality are one.
+Comsic, oneiric and tastily psychedelic, their music bring us in an parallel dimension where dreams and reality are one.
 Perfect destination for a sunday morning, isn't it ?
 Hope this experimental trip will make you float as high as the Andean mountains from their native Chili.</p>

 # **The Holydrug Couple's selection**